nfdi4health/csh-deployment/k8s/cluster_config/postgres_operator/DOCUMENTATION.md

 > The `QB-IT` team is responsible for managing the S3 storage system and all associated audit logging.
 They ensure
 > compliance with internal IT security policies and regulatory frameworks.

-Backups use the Zalando Operator’s logical-backup feature abd are executed automatically through configured Kubernetes `postgresql` custom resources (CRDs).
+Backups use the Zalando Operator’s logical-backup feature and are executed automatically through configured Kubernetes `postgresql` custom resources (CRDs).

 ---